RicoSuter/Namotion.Messaging/README.md

 ## Usage

-To use the `IMessageReceiver` in a simple command line application, implement the a new `BackgroundService` and start message processing in `ExecuteAsync`:
+To use the `IMessageReceiver` in a simple command line application, implement a new `BackgroundService` and start message processing in `ExecuteAsync`:

 ```CSharp
 public class MyBackgroundService : BackgroundService